-These donations could range from $100 to hundreds of thousands of dollars or more, and they could very well make a difference between who takes office in the coming years.
-Large cannabis company donors in 2019 include Curaleaf, Parallel Brands (formerly Surterra Wellness), Tweed Inc. (part of Canopy Growth Corporation), Canndescent, and Trulieve.
-Even ancillary cannabis companies like Dama Financial, WeedMaps, and Acreage Holdings are donating large sums of money according to data from the Center for Responsive Politics.
+Compare that list to the list of large cannabis company donors in 2019, which included Curaleaf, Parallel Brands (formerly Surterra Wellness), Tweed Inc. (part of Canopy Growth Corporation), Canndescent, and Trulieve.
+Even ancillary cannabis companies like Dama Financial, WeedMaps, and Acreage Holdings donate large sums of money in 2019 according to data from the Center for Responsive Politics.

 One of the biggest political donation stories happened in California when cannabis businesses donated aggressively to former Lieutenant Governor Gavin Newsom’s campaign to become the state’s governor in the 2018 election.
 According to the Los Angeles Times, he secured hundreds of thousands of dollars in donations from cannabis cultivators, processors, and retailers.

-And of course, these donation numbers don’t even include the many donations from political action committees (PACs) that businesses and individuals working in the cannabis industry donate to.
+And of course, these donation numbers don’t even include the many donations from PACs that businesses and individuals working in the cannabis industry donate to.
 Many of these funds go directly to specific candidate’s fundraising efforts.
 For example, the Coastal Pacific Political Action Committee held a fundraiser in June 2017, and six days later, the PAC donated $50,000 to Newsom’s campaign.

-According to the Miami Herald, Surterra donated $1.1 million to Florida political candidates and committees between the summer of 2016 and March 2018.
+Another noteworthy political donation happened in Florida over the course of multiple years.
+The Miami Herald reported that Surterra donated $1.1 million to Florida political candidates and committees between the summer of 2016 and March 2018.
 Trulieve donated $564,000 during the same period, and Curaleaf donated $469,000.

 Business and individual donations to marijuana-friendly political candidates have also become standard in Nevada and Colorado.
 During the 2016 elections, dozens of marijuana cultivators, processors, and dispensaries donated $75,000 to Nevada legislators according to the Nevada Independent.